heildever/iot/README.md

 # iot
 This repository it contains the python modules explained below.
-The modules are pieces of a user-centric smart lighthing mechanism and they are meant to work together with a decision algorithm - can be found [here](https://github.com/hobyfrezk/IOT-smart-office-light-system).
+The modules are pieces of a user-centric smart lighting mechanism and they are meant to work together with a decision algorithm - can be found [here](https://github.com/hobyfrezk/IOT-smart-office-light-system).

 ## Getting Started
 Please make sure you clone both repo's and setup an MQTT broker on the LAN.